- Class: Reptilia (Reptiles)

 AT THE ZOO

 The San Diego Zoo has Sri Lankan spectacled cobras, a red spitting cobra, and a king cobra in our collection.
-In December 2014, a "rescued" white monocled cobra made her debut at the Reptile House.
+In December 2014, a "rescued" white monocled cobra made her debut at the Zoo's Klauber-Shaw Reptile House.
 The cobra is leucistic, meaning she is mostly white rather than the species' typical brown and beige.
 Leucism is characterized by reduced pigmentation, unlike albinism, which features a lack of pigmentation.
 Thought to be a released pet, this snake was on the lam in Thousand Oaks for several days eluding capture by Animal Control officers until she was finally caught and taken to the Los Angeles Zoo.
-San Diego Zoo was asked to take the reptile, as we are only one of two zoos in the United States with the proper anti-venom.
+The San Diego Zoo was asked to take the reptile, as we are one of only two zoos in the United States with the proper antivenom.

 Monocled cobras, when threatened, raise their body, spread their impressive hood, usually hiss, and strike in an attempt to bite and defend themselves, injecting a powerful toxin that can be fatal.